 Neighborhood protects your verbal, written and electronic PHI from illegal use or sharing.
-Neighborhood is required by law to:
+We are required by law to:

-- Keep your health information private. - Provide you with notice of our legal duties and privacy practices about PHI. - Notify you when there has been a breach of your PHI. - Follow the terms of this notice.
+- Keep your health information private. - Provide you with notice of our legal duties and privacy practices about PHI. - · Notify you when there has been a breach of your PHI. - Follow the terms of this notice.

 Not only do all the physicians and providers in our network know your information is private and confidential, but Neighborhood's employees know that, too.
-We use training programs and policies and procedures supported by management oversight to make sure employees know the procedures they need to follow so your information - whether in oral, written or electronic format - is secure and safeguarded.
+We use training programs and policies and procedures supported by management oversight to make sure employees know the procedures they need to follow so your informationwhether in oral, written or electronic format-is secure and safeguarded.

 Neighborhood has the right to change the terms of this notice.
+We can also make new terms for all PHI that is kept.